How do I build hip and gable roofs automatically?

 edit button.

-from the menu, check the box beside Build Roof Planes, and click OK to rebuild the roof.
+from the menu, check the Build Roof Planes box, then click OK to rebuild the roof.

 from the menu to see the results.